metacontroller/metacontroller/docs/src/contrib/build.md

 Other than the Metacontroller codebase, all you need to run integration tests is to download a few binaries from a Kubernetes release.
-You can run the following script to fetch the versions of these binaries currently used in continuous integration, and place them in `./hack/bin`:
+You can run the following script from the `test/integration` directory in to order to fetch the versions of these binaries currently used in continuous integration, and place them in `./hack/bin`:

 ```sh
 hack/get-kube-binaries.sh